scopalaffairs/near_recommender/near_recommender/docs/data.rst

 This query is used to remove duplicates from ``hive_metastore.mainnet.silver_near_social_txs_parsed`` table.

-Uses two CTEs to split txs:
+The query utilizes two Common Table Expressions (CTEs) to handle transactions:

 - *'duplicates'* contains all transactions that are duplicated with a count of the number of times each one appears.
 - *'unique_txs'* contains all unique transactions.